31 Aug Bridging the Gap With Dental Implants

 Missing teeth from injury or decay can have a significant impact on your smile, but also on your overall oral health.
 While there are many options available to bridge the gap, including partial dentures and dental bridges, dental implants are the strongest, longest-lasting solution to replacing missing teeth.

 You can schedule a consultation with Dr. Hage at Smile Designers.
-He is a dental professional practicing in Point Loma, serving the entire San Diego area.
+He is a dental professional practicing in San Diego near Sports Arena, serving La Jolla.
 If you have one or more missing teeth, here’s what you need to know about dental implants.

 What are dental implants?